ibm-cloud-docs/openwhisk/openwhisk_packages.md

 {:screen: .screen}
 {:pre: .pre}

-# Using and creating {{site.data.keyword.openwhisk_short}} packages
+# Create and use packages
 {: #openwhisk_packages}

-In {{site.data.keyword.openwhisk_short}}, you can use packages to bundle together a set of related actions, and share them with others.
+In {{site.data.keyword.openwhisk}}, you can use packages to bundle together a set of related actions, and share them with others.

 A package can include *actions* and *feeds*.
 - An action is a piece of code that runs on {{site.data.keyword.openwhisk_short}}.
 For example, the Cloudant package includes actions to read and write records to a Cloudant database.